sisl/XPlaneConnectX/Python3/README.md

 getDREF(dref:str) -> float
 ```

 Gets the current value of a DataRef.
-This function is intended for one-time use.
-For DataRefs with frequent use, consider using the permanently observed DataRefs set up when initializing the `XPlaneConnectX` object.
+This function is intended for one-time use due to its synchronous nature.
+I.e., calling `getDREF` will block your code until the value is received.
+For DataRefs with frequent use, consider using the `subscribeDREFs` method.
+A full list of DataRefs can be found in `/.../X-Plane 12/Resources/plugins/DataRefs.txt`.
+Plugins can define their own DataRefs that you can subscribe to as well.
+Often, those definitions are stored within the plugin's directory itself.

 #### Arguments
 - `dref:str`: DataRef to be queried.